Facebook Instagram LinkedIn Youtube WhatsApp Call

 Case 2: Cervical Cancer with Incidental Thyroid and Colonic Lesions

-• A 62-year-old woman was diagnosed with Stage IIb cervical cancer.
+• A 62-year-old woman presented with Stage IIb cervical cancer.

-• Staging PET-CECT revealed an incidental thyroid nodule and colonic polyps.
+• PET-CECT done for staging incidentally detected a thyroid nodule and colonic polyps.

-• She underwent colonoscopic polypectomy, followed by definitive chemoradiation for cervical cancer.
+• She underwent colonoscopic removal of the polyps, followed by definitive chemoradiotherapy for cervical cancer.

-• After completing radiation, she underwent total thyroidectomy, which confirmed classic PTC with no high-risk features.
+• Post-radiation, she had a total thyroidectomy, which revealed classic PTC without any high-risk pathological features.

-• Follow-up PET-CT and colonoscopy after six months showed no residual disease and no precancerous polyps.
+• Six-month follow-up PET-CT and colonoscopy showed no signs of disease recurrence or remaining dysplastic polyps.

-• Genetic testing identified a germline RAD51D mutation, indicating a predisposition to multiple malignancies.
+• Genetic evaluation uncovered a germline RAD51D mutation, suggesting a genetic susceptibility to multiple cancers.

 • A 66-year-old man presented with oligometastatic rectal cancer with lung nodules and locally advanced prostate cancer.